If you’re a regular reader of Evopure’s blog, you’ll know that cannabinoids go well beyond just CBD and THC.

 Having said that, let’s take a look at what research says about the potential benefits of CBC oil.

-A study going all the way back to 1981 found that CBC has antibacterial properties, showing that the cannabinoid can help fight different bacteria and fungi efficiently.
+A study going all the way back to 1981 found that CBC has antibacterial properties, showing that the cannabinoid can help fight different bacteria efficiently.

 Research has demonstrated that CBC has strong antibacterial properties against a range of gram-positive and gram-negative properties.

-Although not as strong, CBC also demonstrated mild to moderate effects against some types of fungi.
+Although not as strong as with bacteria, CBC also demonstrated mild to moderate effects against some types of fungi.